HugoPhibbs/COSC326_Individual/src/date_parser/README.md

 # COSC326 Dates

+# Description
+- This is a command line program that parses a user inputted date and outputs this into a standard format.
+- Full program specs can be seen in the pdf brief file

 # How to Use
 - Ensure all classes contained in this package are in the same directory
 - use javac App.java to compile